begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 its center at the twelfth row and twelfth column and a radius of 3:

     RADIUS = 3
     CENTER = "12,12"
     CALLC DRAW.CIRCLE(RADIUS,CENTER)

 In the next example, the subroutine name is stored in the variable SUB.NAME, and is indirectly called:

     SUB.NAME = DRAW.CIRCLE
     CALLC @SUB.NAME(RADIUS,CENTER)

-The next example uses, CALLC as a function, assigning the return value of the subroutine

-PROGRAM.STATUS in the variable RESULT:
+The next example uses, CALLC as a function, assigning the return value of the subroutine PROG.STATUS in the variable RESULT:

-    RESULT = CALLC PROGRAM.STATUS
+    RESULT = CALLC PROG.STATUS

 ## CALLdotNET